Villanova-AI/villanova_developers/docs/villanova10/tutorials/devops/plugin-configuration.md

 The examples below use `YOUR-PLUGIN`, `YOUR-PLUGIN-CODE`, `YOUR-ORG`, `YOUR-BUNDLE` and `YOUR-PROFILE-NAME` as placeholders.
 Also note the use of `|-` to designate a new line in the code.

 ### Retrieve the Plugin Code
-You will need to [retrieve the plugin code](../../docs/getting-started/entando-cli.md), which is calculated during installation and written to the EntandoPlugin custom resource as part of the deployment of the microservice.
+You will need to [retrieve the plugin code](../../docs/getting-started/entando-cli.md), which is calculated during installation and written to the VillanovaPlugin custom resource as part of the deployment of the microservice.

 Use the following command from the root bundle project directory, where `YOUR-ORG` is your Docker organization and `YOUR-BUNDLE` contains the microservice:
 ```sh